HUMAN CAPITAL STUDY (BKL)

-The conference presents the latest findings, the most interesting trends and challenges of the current labour market situation: profiles of the working generations, including 'millenials' and senior employees (50+).
+The conference presented findings from the project analysis, the most interesting trends and challenges on the current labour market situation: profiles of the working generations, including 'millenials' and senior employees (50+).

-The main topics are the changes on the labour market including growing percantage of the younger population (so called 'millenials') as well as senior workers ('50+').
-The conference gives a chance to discuss competences required from employees and employees' self-assesment on the level of competences they posses.
-The conference is aimed to show at glance the current status of the competences and existing challenges.
+The main topics were the changes on the labour market including growing percantage of the younger population (so called 'millenials') as well as senior workers ('50+').
+The conference was a chance to discuss competences required from employees and employees' self-assesment on the level of competences they posses.
+The conference was aiming to show at glance the current status of the competences and existing challenges.

-The conference is dedicated to present the latest results of the project findings.
-"Bilansu Kapitału Ludzkiego" (BKL) is one of the biggest European research project on competences, employment and labour market trends.
+The conference was dedicated to present the results of the project analysis.
+"Human Capital Study" (BKL) is one of the biggest European research project on competences, employment and labour market trends.

 The research is being conducted by Polish Agency for Enterprise Development (PARP - authority responsible for creating business-friendly environment in Poland) and Jagiellonian University since 2009.